-Since inception, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, from borrowings and we expect to continue to require cash to fund our operations for at least the next several years.
+Since inception, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, from borrowings.
+We generated cash from operations for the six months ended June 30, 2016 as a result of receipts under our collaboration agreements.
+However, the timing and amount of such receipts in the future are unpredictable and therefore we expect to require cash to fund our operations for at least the next several years.